 Teal Notes have a whole collection of washi tape projects over on their blog.
 We love this gift wrapping idea.

-Washi tape Christmas ornaments
+Cute washi tape Christmas ornaments

 Washi tape projects are going festive.
 Use Bellwood Cottage’s tutorial to make your Christmas ornaments even prettier.